 Hans Deutsch, an Austrian artist, first brought together the chalice and the flame as a Unitarian symbol during his work with the Unitarian Service Committee during World War II.
 To Deutsch, the image had connotations of sacrifice and love.

-The stained glass “window” in the front of our sanctuary features a flaming chalice against our local California hills.
+The stained glass in our sanctuary features a flaming chalice against our local California hills.
 The upper left shows the much loved wisteria vine that still grows on our property, even though the building it once decorated is gone.
 Upper right is the rainbow symbol that welcomes people of all sexual and gender identifications.
 Lower left is a symbol showing the connection among all races and ethnicities.
 Lower right is a traditional church building.